Coordination Council (Belarus): Creation

 On 26 August, Ivonka Survilla, President of the Rada of the Belarusian People's Republic, expressed her support for Tsikhanouskaya.
 On 31 August, presidium member Vlasova was detained by the OMON.
 On 5 September, presidium member Kovalkova chose to leave Belarus rather than remain in detention over the Section 361 charges.
 On 7 September, presidium member Kolesnikova was detained by unidentified masked men in Minsk.

 On 9 September 2020, the only member of the presidium not yet arrested or missing was Nobel Prize in Literature laureate Svetlana Alexievich.
 However, there were reports from Belarusian journalists that unknown men were knocking at the doors of her home.
 As of 9 August 2020, she was under round-the-clock guard by diplomats for several European countries, including ambassadors from Poland and Lithuania.

-In September 2020, Lithuania, where the council was based as of 2020, became the only sovereign state to recognize the CCTP as the sole legitimate government of Belarus.
+In September 2020, Lithuania, became the only sovereign state to recognize the Coordination Council for the Transfer of Power as the only legitimate representatives of the Belarusian people.

 At a press conference in Poland, council member Pavel Latushko condemned the situation in Belarus, claiming that 10,000 people were subject to misconduct and imprisonment orchestrated by the security forces.
 He stated that 450 people were tortured, and protesters were put into jail on fake charges.
 Latushko and Olga Kovalkova invited the OSCE and United Nations to send observers to Belarus to assess the situation.